Welcome 2025!

 For our personal budget, we have a basic excel spreadsheet, and I manually type in receipts into each category and keep track of what we have spent.
 You can try free budget apps like Fudget or Mint: Personal Finance & Money to help you get started.
 Sticking to a budget is not as time-consuming as it sounds, and it brings so much peace to your household when you know where and how every penny you earn is being spent.

 I have a 20 Day Budget Challenge you can sign up for to get lessons via e-mail – so jump on board for a refresher!
-Come and join our Facebook Group for discussion!

 2. Complete this 20 Day Budget Challenge